 Welcome to the next part of the journey with Golang programming language.
-For those of you who are entirely new to Golang, I advise you to go to the official “Getting started” tutorial, which you can find here, or to my previous post about Golang: An introduction to programming in Golang.
+For those of you who are entirely new to Golang, I advise you to go to the official “Getting started” tutorial or to my previous post about Golang: An introduction to programming in Golang.

 There is no doubt that learning by doing is better than digging up documentation and trying to remember as much as possible.
 With this assumption, I would like to show you how to make something up and running in Golang.
 We will create a simple “app”, which will serve a different kind of files with respect to their types.